Quickstart using the CLI

 Follow the guide to create a personal or team project type.

-Finally change directory to the new project and install the Codehooks standard library.
+Change directory to the new project and install dependencies:

 cd myproject

-command has now created a new project space and generated a unique name for the API, in this example it's named myproject-2b39
+The coho create command has created a new project space and generated a unique name for the API, in this example it's named myproject-2b39 and dev.

 Your account will be the owner of the project.
 This can be changed later.